whoisjustinngo/tp/docs/UserGuide.md

 ## Dashboard
 The dashboard is the default landing page of the app and displays a summary of relevant information from the other sections of the app.
 * The dashboard by default shows:
-  * Some analytics tracking the status of clients
+  * A section that displays analytics for contacts which is updated as the user populates it with data
   * Custom goals that can be set by the user
   * The user's schedule in chronological order
   * The user's todos, with the earliest added at the top